 Posted on Monday, Nov 3, 2014 at 08:32 PM

 We're not sure.
-It's probably because we kinda got tired of writing them up.
+It's probably because they're a small chore to write up.
 Sure, it's not that hard to do, but it still takes some time and decent thought, and nowadays if we write anything down it tends to just be notes and ratings.
 Almost 9 years into this website, we're happy with where we've come with it so far.
 But thanks for giving a shit and reading this far.
 We're still up to our usual shenanigans, trying to outdo ourselves and find new levels of whiskey nirvana.

 Feel free to drop in and say hello.